 An application that is dedicated to the user containing a graphical user interface or API.
 In both cases, the security manager will be used.
-User authentication will be done in the next cycles, but API access is done using PEP and Security Manager (these components are extensively described in deliverable 4.5).
+API access is done using PEP and Security Manager (these components are extensively described in deliverable 4.5).